 To vividly know about Columnar Petty Cash Book, we will point the following statements:

 Columnar petty cash books consist of many money columns which record daily expenditures.
 This Petty Cash Book has two sides – the debit side and the credit side.

 The particulars of cash receipts and expenses are written together in a single column which is known as the particulars column and the other column is used for writing the dates of both debit and credit.

 In the debit money column, the amount of the cash is received from the head cashier which is written.

-The credit side also contains many money columns as per the requirement for recording the expenses and then the expenses are recorded in a classified way in a chronological manner.
+The credit side also contains many money columns as per the requirement for recording the expenses and then the expenses are chronologically recorded in a classified way.